yang-su2000/yang-su2000/README.md

  -->
 Hi there!
 I am an MS student from Cornell University with a strong technical background in language model training and application.

-I am recently very interested in building efficient agent LLMs in interactive environments.
+I have recently become very interested in building efficient agent LLMs in interactive environments like game engines and virtual environments: [Voice2Action](https://github.com/yang-su2000/VR-Multimodal-Interaction)

+I am working on some funky old-school NLP research on retrieval and ranking systems (moving forward to LLMs too 👀): [Authorship Attribution](https://drive.google.com/file/d/1Gz3ZR95sBKAnPyzTlQi5HqO8tzzE_qQs/view?usp=drive_link)

-I used to work on graph machine learning & time series prediction at Amazon AI Labs.
+I used to work on graph machine learning & time series prediction at Amazon AI Labs: [Deep Graph Library](https://github.com/dmlc/dgl)

 <!-- Interned as a software engineer at the Amazon AI lab, I focused on using static and dynamic graph-structured data to improve downstream time-series tasks' performance and stability.
 I conducted academic research and industrial engineering solutions using knowledge graph embeddings and spatio-temporal graph neural networks to enhance AWS sales prediction results.
 Throughout the internship, I demonstrated the ability to develop technically sound and reliable software in real-world, large-scale applications.